Balmy Purple Bee Balm

 An abundance of vibrant reddish purple, shaggy flowers top a compact plant with very dark green, fragrant minty-basil-scented foliage.
 Create an eye-catching display of color in sunny borders with mass plantings, or use in combined plantings for containers and beds.
 Resists powdery mildew!
 An herbaceous perennial.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Compact growth reaches only 10 to 12 in. tall, 8 to 10 in. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more.Average Landscape Size:Compact growth reaches just 10 to 12 in. tall, 8 to 10 in. wide.

-- CareCare InformationHighly adaptable; thrives in average to poor, well-drained soils.
-Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency once well-established.
-For a neat appearance, hard prune old foliage annually, before new growth emerges.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.
+- CareCare InformationEasily grown in humusy, rich, moisture-retentive soils, but highly adaptable to a variety of soils.
+Water deeply and regularly during the first growing season to establish an extensive root system.
+Once established, maintain evenly moist soil; does not tolerate dry conditions.
+Hard prune old foliage annually, before new growth emerges in spring.Light Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more.

 - History & LoreLore:The Balmy Bee Balms are more compact and considerably shorter than other varieties of monarda, and are notable for their very mildew resistant foliage.
 Although they are not specifically deer resistant, rabbit and deer are less inclined to eat monarda than many other plants.
 The Balmy series is a dwarf cultivar from the Monarda didyma species and includes vivid shades of purples and pinks.